-Question: What are the most important factors involved in choosing a financial planner, broker or money manager?
+Question: What are the most important factors involved in choosing a financial advisor?

 Answer: This is a very good question and one that we do not hear quite enough.
 Most investments are sold based on performance and unfortunately risk and total costs are typically only glossed over or ignored.
 Alan B. Lancz & Associates feel both risk management and low costs are two critical variables that should be emphasized when choosing someone to advise you (in any capacity) on your investments.
 Investors must also totally agree with the broker's, planner's, or advisor's professional investment philosophy and feel very comfortable with his/her method of research and communication, as well as investment style.
 If your advisor or planner places all his clients with one firm (custodian), many times you lose the checks and balances of having several custodians from which to choose.
 This is a critical area to cover before you invest.